Abstract

 - Current market conditions are tight, requiring prudent budget management.
 To mitigate the impact of minting tokens in unfavorable markets and to increase the predictability of token inflation, budget reductions and control mechanisms are essential.

-- The composition of all committees is revisited and streamlined, including adjusting baseline compensation.
+- The composition of all committees is revisited and streamlined.

 - The initial Grants Committee (GC) and Verified Operator Committee (VOC) mandates have been fulfilled, and new strategic proposals are anticipated.
 This juncture provides an opportunity to refine the existing guidelines and structures.